FabricTOC/FabricTOC/README.md

 We recommend using ATOM (https://atom.io/), or editors with similar previewing facilities, to help develop this content.

 The Administration Guide is [here](./docs/AdminGuide/AdminGuide.md)

+# Using GitHub to contribute to this documentation

+`git commands to do this`